express-in-code-game/excode-design/design/design.md

   - first palyer to move the circle to the exit wins
   - home page simple routes: /events /games
   - /games : list of games or create a game
+- search used only for events, games, users